JakeHumphries/investment-service/README.md

 # investment-service

+The Investment Service handles the processing and management of customer investments into available funds

 ## Running Locally

 Run `docker-compose up -d --build investment-service ` to initialize the service, and all of its dependencies